mateja-velickovic/pwsh-FileTransfer/README.md

 4. **Monitor Execution :**
     - The script will display progress messages during the transfer.
-    - Check the shared folder on each remote computer to confirm the file reception.
+    - Check the shared folder on each computer to confirm the file reception.

 ## Examples